kailagovardhinik/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 ## Project Workflow:

 1. User Inputs YouTube Channel ID in the Streamlit app:
--	The user can still manually input a YouTube channel ID for immediate data retrieval.
+-	The user can manually input a YouTube channel ID for immediate data retrieval.
 2. Scheduled Data Collection and Storage:
 -	Introduce a scheduling option in the Streamlit app where users can specify the frequency (daily, weekly, etc.) and time for automatic data collection for their selected YouTube channels.
 -	Implement a background task that runs at the scheduled time to fetch the latest data from the YouTube API for the specified channels.